Fun & Free Family Activities in Washington DC

 To help narrow your options, we’re sharing five fun and free things to do with toddlers and kids.
 If your family is traveling to the DC area, these sights will be sure to please you and your little ones.
 For parents of young kids, none of the free attractions on this list require a major time commitment.

 Kids can touch an actual lunar rock at this free Smithsonian museum on the National Mall.
 There are loads of hands-on activities to keep your little ones engaged and kids love staring at all the airplanes, missiles, rockets, and space ships.
 You’ll love learning about aviation history, making this a fun and free outing for the whole family.
-It is required to pass through security to enter the museum so consider packing light.
+It is required to pass through security to enter the National Air and Space Museum so consider packing light.

 Admission is always free at the National Postal Museum where you and your kids will learn about the history of the postal system from colonial times to present.
 The museum offers a number of hands-on exhibits where kids can sort packages, design stamps, and climb onboard a stagecoach.
 The museum isn’t huge, so you can see it all in one visit.
 Consider packing light to move more quickly through security.